httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. Let sign be 1.
 3. Let input_number be an empty string.
 4. If the first character of input_string is "-", consume it and set sign to -1.
-5. If input_string is empty, fail parsing.
+5. If input_string is empty, there is an empty integer; fail parsing.
 6. If the first character of input_string is not a DIGIT, fail parsing.
 7. While input_string is not empty:
    1. Let char be the result of consuming the first character of input_string.